YeChaoLi/omni3bot/README.md

-# omni3bot
+# Intro

-Omni wheel RC Robot in 2025 Formlabs Hackathon
+Oh G, this is our first Hackathon project in Formlabs!